MAGICS-LAB/GERM/README.md

 ## 1. Introduction

-GERM (GEnomic adapt-Robust Model) is a genomic foundation model designed to enhance efficiency and adaptability in genomic analysis.
+GERM is a genomic foundation model designed to enhance efficiency and adaptability in genomic analysis.
 It replaces standard attention mechanisms with an outlier-free layer inspired by associative memory models, improving low-rank adaptation and quantization robustness.
 Building on DNABERT-2, GERM incorporates QLoRA and LoFTQ for efficient low-rank adaptation, while integrating outlier suppression, OmniQuant, and SmoothQuant for robust quantization, enabling state-of-the-art performance and efficient deployment on resource-constrained devices.

 ## 2. Environment setup